Lyall/DQ3Fix/README.md

 ### Ultrawide/narrower
 - Support for any aspect ratio.
-- Centred 16:9 HUD with option to span some elements..
+- Centred 16:9 HUD with option to span some elements.
 - Correct FOV at any aspect ratio.

 ## Installation